 The fog on the east caused an atmospheric backdrop.
 Except.. it wasn't fog, but a light rain coming my way.
 This revealed, I started my way back to the downtown.
 The descent put the knee into work too, so I was happy when I finally arrived at a local hostel, where I scored a single room for £17 per night and called it a day.

-I wouldn’t mind travelling by a train all the way to London; however, their prices are ridiculous.
-Just one way ticket would cost me more than I spent per the whole trip, including accommodation, food and transportation.
-Anyway, I booked the flight on the late afternoon so I would have some time to enjoy the city.
+I wouldn’t mind travelling by train all the way to London; however, their prices are ridiculous.
+Just a one-way ticket would cost me more than I spent per the whole trip, including accommodation, food, and transportation.
+Anyway, I booked the flight in the late afternoon, so I would have some time to enjoy the city.

-But the time flew faster than expected, and I boarded the bus a bit later than I'd like.
-Once moving, I checked with my phone how long the journey to the airport should take with current congested traffic and it said that I will get there 10 minutes before the gate closes.
-Well, that got me nervous and I began hypnotizing the clock and surrounding traffic more than looking at the environment around.
-It worked, when I got into the airport I had 20 minutes to go.
-It seemed fair and I was happy until I got into the security department, which was crowded more than the Piccadilly Circus at noon.
+The time flew faster than expected, and I boarded the bus a bit later than I’d like.
+Once moving, I checked with my phone how long the journey to the airport should take with current congested traffic, and it said that I will get there 10 minutes before the gate closes.
+Well, that got me nervous, and I began hypnotizing the clock and surrounding traffic more than looking at the environment around.
+It worked, when I got into the airport, I had 20 minutes to go.
+It seemed fair, and I was happy until I got into the security department, which was crowded more than the Piccadilly Circus at noon.

-After exactly two and half minutes of examination whether the brace isn't a pouch for machetes, he let me go.
+After precisely two and a half minutes of examination, whether the brace isn’t a pouch for machetes, he let me go.
 I went straight for my tiny backpack.
 But as it is in these situations, it was also selected for some extra screening.
 It turned out that I forgot that half-empty toothpaste is a lethal weapon, same or probably more dangerous as a nailbomb.
 Oh silly me, I should know better.. geez!
-At the time I entered the terminal, all the TVs were showing that my gate is closing and a voice from speakers shouted "Last call for the passengers of flight..."
-“For Pete's sake,” me thinking while limping my way towards the gate.
-But I got there all in time; in fact, there were some who came after me.
+When I entered the terminal, all the TVs showed that my gate is closing, and a voice from speakers shouted, “The last call for the passengers of flight...”
+“For Pete’s sake,” me thinking while limping my way towards the gate.
+But I got there all in time; in fact, some came after me.
 Well, good.

-As soon as everyone was in the plane, the captain announced that the airspace above London is too busy for us to enter, and we’ll have to wait another 20 minutes.
-That made me excited again, as I have booked a bus from the airport to the London's downtown 30m after our scheduled landing.
+As soon as everyone was on the plane, the captain announced that the airspace above London is too busy for us to enter, and we’ll have to wait another 20 minutes.
+That made me excited again, as I have booked a bus from the airport to London’s downtown 30m after our scheduled landing.
 I guess not enough fun for today.
-And it wasn't.
-I had my seat reserved in aisle, so I could have the leg stretched as it should be.
-But just as we took off, they decided to move me a couple seats back to a window-seat, because I might obstruct their way with trolleys.
+And it wasn’t.
+I had my seat reserved in the aisle, so I could have the leg stretched as it should be.
+But just as we took off, they decided to move me a couple of seats back to a window seat because I might obstruct their way with trolleys.
 My leg nearly fell off.
 Not pleasant.
-But I had fun as I typed most of this story, and eventually the pros were in a lead again, because the pilot evidently kicked all the levers to the metal and we actually arrived four minutes ahead of the original scheduled time.
+But I had fun as I typed most of this story, and eventually, the pros were in the lead again.
+The pilot evidently kicked all the levers to the metal, and we actually arrived four minutes ahead of the originally scheduled time.